-What’s different?The main difference between IQOS and cigarettes is burning.
+What’s different?The main difference between IQOS vs cigarettes is burning.
 When you light a cigarette, the oxygen in the air combines with the tobacco to create self-sustained burning.

 What’s similar?Even though IQOS is often aligned with vaping, the experience of using IQOS is more similar to smoking a regular cigarette.
 From sensory experience to flavour, here are some of the main similarities between the two: